 What is Bank Roll Bucks?

 The website itself doesn’t say much about them, other than the graphics were done by a company named Swan Graphics.
 While I prefer knowing who I work with, this isn’t always recommended as I have worked with some companies that don’t put a name to their website.
-However, most of your reputable companies, such as Swagbucks and Vindale, to name a few, will let you know a lot about their company history.
+However, most of your reputable companies, such as Swagbucks, to name a few, will let you know a lot about their company history.

 As for what Bank Roll Bucks does, they primarily work with your bigger name third-party offer walls, most of which post surveys and offers to complete for a fee, usually no more than a few dollars.